 506.5 Phase B Cost Estimate: The Architect-Engineer shall verify and further develop the Phase A cost estimate:

 Considering the economics that will affect the construction cost of the Project.
-The estimate must be researched for cost trends, escalation and industry factors to ensure its sufficiency through the design phases, the bidding process, and construction.
+The estimate must be researched for cost trends, escalation, and industry factors to ensure its sufficiency through the design phases, the bidding process, and construction.

-Preparing the cost estimate on the Phase B Estimate of Construction Cost form, provided by DFMS (available in Excel format).
+Preparing the cost estimate on the Phase B Estimate of Construction Cost form, provided by DFMS Project Manager (available in Excel format).
 Additional sheets with detailed breakout cost information shall be provided as appropriate.
 See Section 508 Phase B Estimate of Construction Cost.

 The Architect-Engineer shall not include any contingency as part of the estimate.
-Contingency factors are included in separate DFMS documents.
-The Phase B construction cost estimate has a space provided for the authorized Using Agency signature of acceptance of the estimate.
+Contingency factors are included in separate DFMS Project Management documents.
+The Phase B construction cost estimate has a space provided for the authorized DFMS Project Management signature of acceptance of the estimate.

 506.6 Project Schedule: The Architect-Engineer shall include the following updated schedule information in the Phase B Estimate of Construction Cost: